monsoonmaelstrom/book2/book2.md

 “Perfect!”
 Alex says enthusiastically.
 “What do you want for it?”

-“Rings for you and Davy,” Liam tells him.
+“Rings for you and Davy,” Liam answers.

 “*Two* rings?
-For *one* uniform?
+For *one* costume?
 Seems like a bit of a lopsided trade.”

 “Do you want a second uniform?”